-- worldwide production and demand for oil and gas; - the cost of exploring for, developing, producing and delivering oil and gas; - expectations regarding future energy prices; - advances in exploration, development and production technology;
+- worldwide production and demand for oil and gas; - the cost of exploring for, developing, producing and delivering oil and gas; - expectations regarding future energy prices; - advances in exploration, development and production technology; - the ability of the Organization of Petroleum Exporting Countries, or OPEC, to set and maintain production levels and pricing; - the level of production in non-OPEC countries; - government regulations; - local and international political, economic and weather conditions;

-- the ability of the Organization of Petroleum Exporting Countries, or OPEC, to set and maintain production levels and pricing; - the level of production in non-OPEC countries; - government regulations; - local and international political, economic and weather conditions; - domestic and foreign tax policies; - the development and implementation of policies to increase the use of renewable energy; - the policies of various governments regarding exploration and development of their oil and gas reserves; and - the worldwide military and political environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities, insurrection, or other crises in the Middle East or other geographic areas, or further acts of terrorism in the United States or elsewhere.
+- domestic and foreign tax policies; - the development and implementation of policies to increase the use of renewable energy; - the policies of various governments regarding exploration and development of their oil and gas reserves; and - the worldwide military and political environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities, insurrection, or other crises in the Middle East or other geographic areas, or further acts of terrorism in the United States or elsewhere.

-Declines in oil and gas prices for an extended period, or market expectations of potential decreases in these prices, could negatively affect the offshore drilling sector.
-Sustained periods of low oil prices typically result in reduced exploration and drilling, because oil and gas companies' capital expenditure budgets are subject to their cash flows and are therefore sensitive to changes in energy prices.
-These changes in commodity prices can have a dramatic effect on the demand for drilling units, and periods of low demand can cause an excess supply of drilling units and intensify competition in the industry, which often results in drilling units, particularly older and lower specification drilling units, being idle for long periods of time.
+Recent declines in oil and gas prices have negatively affected the offshore drilling sector and resulted in reduced exploration and drilling.
+These reductions in commodity prices have reduced the demand for drilling units.
+Continued weakness in oil and gas prices may result in an excess supply of drilling units and intensify competition in the industry, which may result in drilling units, particularly older and lower specification drilling units, being idle for long periods of time.
 We cannot predict the future level of demand for drilling units or future conditions of the oil and gas industry.